ModisWorks/modis/docs/doc/custom-modules.md

+---
+title: Custom Modules
+permalink: /custom-modules/
+---

 # Custom Modules
 In this guide you will learn, step by step, how to make a basic 'ping pong' module for Modis.

-This guide assumes you already have Modis set up and working, if not check out the [Installing Modis guide](./getting-started.md)
+This guide assumes you already have Modis set up and working, if not check out the [Installing Modis](/setup/) guide.

 After completing this you will know how to:
 * Set up a message receiver